-Several sections of the A82 at the northern scheme extent have a high risk of surface water flooding, which means that each year, these areas have a 10% chance of flooding.
+The sections of the A82 which spans the River Coe and other unnamed watercourse have a high risk of river flooding, which means that each year, these areas have a 10% chance of flooding.

 Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last 5 days.
-Traffic management will likely consist of lane closures with convoy.
+The proposed works are anticipated to last for 3 days.
+Traffic management is still to be confirmed; however, it is anticipated that this will consist of single lane closures with convoy.
+A full road closure will not be required.
 Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.